-Scientists Believe We May Have A 'Planet 9' That The Gas Giants Pushed Away
+Our Solar System May Have a New Planet That Gas Giants Pushed Away, Say Scientists

-The Earth might have a ninth sibling, and unfortunately, I don’t mean Pluto.
-A new study suggests that our solar system may have been home to another planet — a yet undiscovered body tentatively titled ‘Planet 9.
+The Earth might have a ninth sibling, and I don’t mean Pluto.
+A new study suggests that our solar system may have been home to another planet — a yet undiscovered body tentatively titled ‘Planet 9.’

-Published in the Annual Review of Astronomy and Astrophysics, this study posits that over the years, Planet 9 may have gone missing or been pushed away by the four gas giants — Jupiter, Saturn, Uranus, or Neptune.
+Published in the Annual Reviewof Astronomyand Astrophysics, this study posits that over the years, Planet 9 may have gone missing or been pushed away by the four gas giants — Jupiter, Saturn, Uranus, or Neptune.
 Thus kicked out of its orbit, scientists suspect Planet 9 has since been lurking in our solar system’s outer reaches.

 If you think this sounds like an interplanetary reenactment of Mean Girls bullying their classmates, you’re not alone.
 “The theory makes sense on its face: Jupiter is kind of known as a bully, after all,” Popular Mechanics reported.